romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial2-en.md

 ```

 selects the tags of class `toto` **descendants** of a tag of identifier
 `titi`.

-Therefore the difference with `&gt;` is that this is no longer limited
-to the children since it also incorporates the grandchildren,
+Therefore the difference with `>` is that this is no longer limited to the
-great-grandchildren ...
+children since it also incorporates the grandchildren, great-grandchildren ...

 <div class="exercise-en">